Self-employed mortgage loan: Is it possible?

 For mortgage loans, you’re considered self-employed if you own 25% or more of a business, receive 1099 income for services rendered, or your income is documented in the Schedule C part of your personal tax returns.
 This includes:

-• Sole proprietors, freelancers, and contract workers: You are the sole owner of an unincorporated business.
+- Sole proprietors, freelancers, and contract workers: If you’re the sole owner of an unincorporated business, you may be eligible for a 1099 employee mortgage loan.

 Lenders will generally consider any source of steady income that is stable, consistent, and ongoing when assessing business owners for a self-employed mortgage.

 These types of income can be considered independently or as additional funds on top of a primary income source.
-Lenders will sometimes even count unemployment income for contract or seasonal workers with a regular, documented history of receiving unemployment in the off-season.
+For instance, mortgage lenders for 1099 employees may evaluate income from multiple sources to ensure financial stability.
+In some cases, lenders will even count unemployment income for contract or seasonal workers with a regular, documented history of receiving unemployment in the off-season.

 For any sources of income, your loan officer must determine whether it will be “ongoing.”
 Generally, the income must seem likely to continue for at least three years after the loan closing.
 So your business prospects need to look good.
 A history of declining income will not improve your chances of qualifying for a mortgage.

-To prove your income and qualify for a self-employed mortgage, you’ll need to provide the following documents:
+To prove your income and qualify for a self-employed mortgage loan, including a mortgage for 1099 employees, you’ll need to provide the following documents:

 Organize these documents and be ready to provide additional documentation from the IRS if requested by the lender.
 The more organized and transparent you are about your finances, the smoother the mortgage loan application process will be.